Herbert L. Satterlee: Career

 Satterlee was admitted to the bar in New York in 1885, entering the office of Evarts, Choate and Beeman.
 During the Spanish–American War, he volunteered for duty in the Navy, serving as a lieutenant in the Navy Department in Washington, D.C.

 Before and after the war, Satterlee pursued a successful law practice, focused primarily on corporate law and commercial law.
-Together with George F. Canfield and Harlan Fiske Stone, he was a founding law partner of Satterlee, Canfield & Stone, a predecessor of the present-day firm Satterlee Stephens Burke & Burke LLP.
+In 1894, he co-founded Ward, Hayden & Satterlee.
+Later, he partnered with George Folger Canfield and Harlan Fiske Stone, around the 1907 death of their partner, William Nivison Wilmer (the firm had been known as Wilmer, Canfield and Stone).
+Tracy Voorhees joined the firm in 1917; he went on to become U.S. Army Under Secretary after the Second World War.
+Satterlee, Canfield & Stone was a predecessor of the present-day firm Satterlee Stephens Burke & Burke LLP.

 In 1908, President Theodore Roosevelt nominated Satterlee as Assistant Secretary of the Navy.
 Satterlee held this office from December 3, 1908, to March 5, 1909.
 He served as President of The Union League Club from 1938 - 1939.

 Satterlee authored several books, including a 1939 biography of his father-in-law entitled J. Pierpont Morgan: An Intimate Portrait.